South Fox Island Light: Description

 The South Fox Island Light Station includes 9 buildings spread over about ten acres.
-The most significant is the Lighthouse and Keeper’s Dwelling, constructed in 1867.
-The building is constructed from yellow brick which has been painted.
+The most significant is the Lighthouse and Keeper's Dwelling, constructed in 1867.
+The building is constructed from yellow brick which has been whitewashed.
 The lighthouse tower is square and four stories tall, with windows on the first three floors and a decagonal iron lantern room on the fourth.
 The tower projects from the center of the façade of the dwelling, which is a single-story, front-gable building.
 The tower is flanked by six-over-six wood windows, with additional windows on other elevations, along with a hipped dormer in the gable roof.
 A shed addition is in the rear of the building.
 Near the light is the Assistant Keepers’ Quarters, constructed in 1910.
 This is a two-story side-gable triplex, constructed of red brick.
-The dwelling contains three units: a two-story one at the east end and one unit on each floor at the west end.
+The dwelling contains three units: a two-story one at the west end and one unit on each floor at the east end.

 About 365 feet from these buildings are the Fog Signal Building and a skeletal tower.
 The fog signal building is a frame, one-story, hip-roof building constructed in 1895.
 The nearby tower is a pyramidal steel structure, 28 feet square at the base and 104 feet tall.
-It was originally built in 1905 on Sapelo Island, Georgia, but was moved an reassembled at the present location in 1934.
+It was originally built in 1905 on Sapelo Island, Georgia, but was moved and reassembled at the present location in 1934.

-Also nearby is an 1895 oil house, an 1897 boathouse, an 1897 workshop, and a 1900 smokehouse.
+Also nearby is an 1895 oil house, an 1897 boathouse, an 1897 workshop, and a smokehouse of unknown era.
 A modern outhouse and maintenance shed are also on the location, as well as a small cemetery containing two graves and the remains of a dock in the water.